 If the journal you have published in does not allow the post-print or publishers version to be deposited, this will need to be documented and justified in your final report to the funder.

-The overarching aim of National Health and Medical Research Council (NHMRC) and Australian Research Council's (ARC) policies is to ensure that the findings of publicly funded research are made available to the wider public as soon as possible.
+The overarching aim of the Australian Research Council's (ARC) policy is to ensure that the findings of publicly funded research are made available to the wider public as soon as possible.

-Both policies require publications arising from an ARC or NHMRC supported research project to be deposited into an open access institutional repository within a twelve month period from the date of publication.
+The ARC's policy requires publications arising from an ARC-supported research project to be deposited into an open access institutional repository within a twelve month period from the date of publication.

 All researchers with an ARC grant should familiarise themselves with the details of the ARC policy.

-All researchers with an NHMRC grant should familiarise themselves with the details of the NHMRC policy, which is structured in an easy to read question and answer format.
+All researchers with an NHMRC grant should familiarise themselves with the details of the NHMRC policy.

 The NIH Public Access Policy requires: